israman30/Israel-Portfolio/README.md

 ### Professional Exeperience

 *iOS Software Engineer at Microsoft*
-> *Developing and maintaining a complex, full-scale production application in ```SwiftUI```, with a focus on creating accessible components that cater to a global audience.
-Ensuring an intuitive user experience for millions by enhancing inclusivity across languages and regions.
-Working closely with the UX Design team to deliver seamless, user-friendly interactions.*
+> *I have been developing and maintaining a robust, full-scale production application using `SwiftUI`, focusing on creating accessible components for a global audience.
+This includes ensuring an intuitive experience for millions by enhancing inclusivity across various languages and regions.
+Collaborating closely with the UX design team, I strive to deliver seamless and user-friendly interactions that meet the diverse needs of our users.

+> In addition to my work on mobile applications, I have contributed to enhancing accessibility in Visual Studio Code (VSCode).
+This involved implementing features such as screen reader support, high contrast themes, and keyboard navigation to improve the editor's usability for all users.
+These efforts align with VSCode's commitment to accessibility, as detailed in their documentation.
+[VSCode docs]("https://vscode-docs.readthedocs.io/en/latest/editor/accessibility/")

 *iOS Engineer at Limeade*
-> *"Lead the development, maintenance, and collaboration of iOS front-end projects, specializing in ```A11y``` (Accessibility) user interface design.
-Proactively contribute to the CI/CD pipeline by creating, maintaining, and reviewing clean, readable, and testable code, ensuring high-quality software delivery."*
+> *"I lead the development, maintenance, and cross-functional collaboration of iOS front-end projects with a focus on designing accessible user interfaces `(A11y)`.
+Additionally, I actively contribute to our `CI/CD` pipeline by writing, maintaining, and reviewing clean, readable, and testable code to ensure we deliver high-quality software consistently."*

 *iOS Engineer at EE Solutions*
-> *"As the leader of the ```iOS/iPad``` project, I actively collaborate with iOS, Android, UX, and management teams to oversee the comprehensive SwiftUI-based iOS application.
-I conduct thorough code reviews, ensuring the maintenance of clean, readable, and testable code."*
+> *"As the leader of the `iOS/iPad` project, I work closely with teams across iOS, Android, UX, and management to guide the development of a robust, SwiftUI-based application.
+I perform detailed code reviews to ensure our codebase remains clean, readable, and thoroughly testable, fostering high standards in our development process.
+Through this cross-functional collaboration, I ensure that every aspect of the application meets our design and performance goals while continuously driving improvements for an exceptional user experience."*

 *iOS Engineer at FlaveApp*
-> *"As the lead on the iOS project, I work collaboratively with iOS, Android, UX, and management teams to maintain the SwiftUI-based iOS application.
-My focus lies in reviewing and upholding code that is not only readable and clean but also testable."*
+> *"As the lead on the iOS project, I collaborate closely with teams across iOS, Android, UX, and management to ensure our SwiftUI-based application runs seamlessly.
+I prioritize maintaining a codebase that is clean, readable, and fully testable through rigorous code reviews and adherence to best practices."*

 *Full Stack Developer at Plate Rate*
-> *Collaborate with a multinational team using Front End Technology ```ReactJS```, ```HTML5```, ```CSS3``` and ```JavaScript (ES6)```.*
+> *Collaborate with an international team to develop dynamic user interfaces using modern front-end technologies such as `ReactJS`, `HTML5`, `CSS3`, and `JavaScript (ES6)`..*

 <div align="center">
     <h2>My Projects</h2>